Louie-KC/chat/backend/docs/api.md

     * HTTP 500 Internal Server Error: An error has occurred.

 ### POST /account/login
-Login to an existing user account, generating and returning an authentication token on success.
+Login to an existing user account, generating and returning an authentication token and the logged in user id on success.

 Note: The returned token is used in all requests where Bearer authentication is required.